December 2011 - 'Out of the darkness and into the light of scientific scrutiny' - Toby Hindson

-Founder members of the Ancient Yew Group
+Founder and full members of the Ancient Yew Group

 Since 1997 Tim has visited approximately 1,500 sites where old yews have been recorded.
 This has enabled him to build a picture of the state of health of our oldest trees.
 He has also collected information about the steady and often unnecessary decline in their numbers.